2/22/2019 12:00:00 AM

 CINCINNATI— The Cincinnati Art Museum is increasing its accessibility initiatives in 2019.
 One of the first visible changes will be a new ramp to the front entrance, allowing visitors in wheelchairs or with strollers to gain easy access to the front of the museum.
 Currently, the entrance for those with accessibility needs is the DeWitt entrance, at the rear of the museum facility.

-The new front ramp is made possible through the generosity of the Joseph family of Cincinnati, and additional support was provided by the Fidelity Foundation.
+The new front ramp is made possible through the generosity of the Joseph family of Cincinnati, and additional support was provided by an anonymous donation.

 Construction of the new front ramp begins February 25, and will be completed by the end of the summer.
 During the first six weeks of construction, the museum’s front entrance will be closed all day Tuesday–Thursday, and Friday until 3 p.m.
 During those times, visitors will need to enter through the DeWitt entrance.
 The front entrance will be open Friday at 3 p.m. through Sunday, and daily after the first phase of construction is completed.
 The museum will be open during the entire construction process.